List of Hispanic and Latin American NASCAR drivers

 This is a list of NASCAR drivers with nationalities from Latin-American countries or are Hispanic and Latino Americans that have raced in at least one of its top three national series event (Cup, Xfinity and Truck), excluding the NASCAR Mexico Series and NASCAR Brasil Sprint Race.

 Many of the current drivers and some of the former drivers have previously been or are currently members of the NASCAR Driver Development Program (formerly known as Drive for Diversity).

 Juan Pablo Montoya (from Colombia) and Daniel Suárez (from Mexico) are the only two drivers born in Latin-American countries to win in the Cup Series.
 Both of them have also won in the Xfinity Series and Suárez has also won in the Truck Series.
 Nelson Piquet Jr. (from Brazil) won a race in the Xfinity Series and 2 races in the Truck Series but never won a Cup Series race.
 Aric Almirola, who is Cuban American, has won multiple races in each of NASCAR's top 3 series.

 Active drivers

 Active drivers from Latin-American countries

-These drivers are currently competing in NASCAR in 2025.
+These drivers competed in NASCAR in 2025.
 All statistics in this table are as of June 19, 2025.